ailich/GLCMTextures/README.md

 have only a subset returned by specifying which ones you want using the `metrics` argument.

-You can also use `na_opt` to specify how you want to handle NA’s.
+You can also use `na.rm` to specify how you want to handle `NA` values.
-`na_opt="any"` by default meaning that if any values are NA, the textures will evaluate to NA.
-If `na_opt="center"` means that the textures will evaluate to NA only if the central pixel is equal to NA.
-Lastly, setting `na_opt = "all"` means that the textures will only evaluate to NA if all values in the extracted window are NA.

 # References